Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Explicit code ownership mechanisms such as GitHub’s CODEOWNERS feature enable teams to assign clear responsibility for critical repository components, formalizing review and approval workflows.
+Explicit code ownership mechanisms such as GitHub's CODEOWNERS feature enable teams to assign clear responsibility for critical repository components, formalizing review and approval workflows.
 Our large-scale analysis of top GitHub repositories shows that CODEOWNERS is selectively adopted and most often applied to configuration, workflow, and documentation files—areas central to project stability rather than source code alone.
-We also find that designated owners are rarely the most active contributors, reflecting a separation between development and review roles, and that adherence patterns vary sharply between repositories with low and high coverage.
+We also find that designated owners are rarely the most active contributors, reflecting a separation between development and review roles, and that adherence patterns differ sharply at the merge stage between repositories with low and high coverage, while review and approval participation is similar across the two.
 While CODEOWNERS tends to reinforce structured review and accountability, its broader effectiveness depends on how projects distribute and enact ownership responsibilities.

-Future work will explore how explicit ownership can help detect or mitigate security and quality risks, what organizational factors influence adherence, and how ownership practices evolve with automation and AI-assisted review.
-Together, these directions can deepen our understanding of ownership as a foundation for trustworthy and sustainable open-source development.
+Future work will explore how explicit ownership can help detect or mitigate security and quality risks, what organizational factors influence adherence, and how ownership practices evolve with automation and AI-assisted review. \revtwo[S2]{Future studies could also look beyond repository-level activity and size to the problem domains and functional needs that drive adoption.
+Characterizing which kinds of projects take up CODEOWNERS, and why, may reveal whether adoption concentrates in particular areas, such as security-sensitive or infrastructure-heavy software, adding domain-level depth that our preliminary characterization does not capture.} Together, these directions can deepen our understanding of ownership as a foundation for trustworthy and sustainable open-source development.